 The University participates in the State System's self-insured workers' compensation plan.
 For claims occurring on or after July 1, 1995, the University must pay up to \$200,000.
 Claims in excess of the self-insurance limits are funded through the Workers' Compensation Collective Reserve Fund (Reserve Fund), to which all universities of the State System contribute amounts as determined by an independent actuarial study.
-Based on updated actuarial studies, the University received refunds of \$82,543 and \$118,079 to the Reserve Fund in 2022 and 2021, respectively.
+Based on updated actuarial studies, the University received refunds of \$20,700 from the Reserve Fund in 2023.